 If Miguel Castro e Silva represents culinary tradition, the Octo Dog represents exactly where Lisbon’s modern food scene is heading.
 A low-temperature cooked octopus tentacle replaces the sausage entirely, served inside a standard hot dog bun.
 The octopus is tender, precisely cooked, and genuinely surprising.

-It is highly photogenic for your social feeds, yes.
+It is highly photogenic, yes.
 But it also tastes like a culinary concept that was fully thought through.
-This is not just novelty for novelty’s sake.

 • Location: Main hall

-• Best For: Younger travelers, solo diners, and social media documenting
+• Best for: Younger travelers, solo diners, and anyone who wants to document the meal

 Lisbon: City Guide